scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 ### Voice-triggered snippets can complement AI-assisted voice computing

 The use of voice-triggered snippets requires knowledge of the code that you want to insert.
-The code that is inserted will be inserted quicly and will be correct.
+The is the cost that had to be paid to gain access to quickly inserted code snippets that work.
-In contrast, AI assistants can finding code that you do not know about to solve the problem described in your prompt.
+In contrast, AI assistants can find code that you do not know about to solve the problem described in your prompt.
 From personal experence, the retrieval of the correct code can take multiple iterations of refining the prompt.
 Expert users will find the correct code in several minutes while beginners may take much longer.
-An area of future research is to use AI assistants indexed on snipppet libraries to retrieve the correct voice-triggered snippet.
+An area of future research is to use AI assistants that have libraries indexed on snipppet libraries to retrieve the correct voice-triggered snippet.

 ### Automated speech recogination extensions for Jupyter lab